-- Wear loose-fitting, lightweight clothing in hot weather.
+- Wear loose-fitting, lightweight and light-colored clothing in hot weather.

-- Rest frequently and seek shade when possible.
+- Rest often and seek shade when possible.

-- Avoid exercise or strenuous physical activity outside during hot or humid weather.
+- Avoid exercise or heavy physical activity outdoors during hot or humid weather.

 - Drink plenty of fluids every day.
 Drink more fluids before, during, and after physical activity.